10 Common Skincare Mistakes and How to Avoid Them

 While external hydration is important, not drinking enough water can make your skin look dull, dry, and tired.
 Your skin reflects your overall health, and dehydration can lead to premature aging.

-**Fix**: Simplify your routine—cleanse, treat, moisturize.
+How to Avoid It: Keep your routine simple—cleanse, treat, moisturize, protect.
 Introduce one new product at a time, waiting a few weeks to gauge its effect before adding more.

 9. Ignoring the Neck and Hands

-**Fix**: Extend your cleanser, moisturizer, and SPF down your neck and across your hands daily.
-Add a retinol cream at night for extra anti-aging power.
+How to Avoid It: Extend your cleanser, moisturizer, and SPF down your neck and across your hands daily.
+Add a retinol cream at night for extra anti-aging support.

 10. Expecting Instant Results—Patience Is Key